matteoxpo/T15D24/materials/instructions_for_testing.md

   ```brew install python3``` \
   or if you have root rights (for Ubuntu / Linux Mint / Debian) \
   ```sudo apt install python3```

-* Also, be very careful with memory leaks!
-The testing system checks for this as well.